cather/High-Flyer/GameDesignDoc.md

 # Game Overview
 The National Aeronautic Space Corporation has just received unprecedented funding for its newest space flight project to travel the universe and see the sights.
 (Oh and collect data on stars too, I guess).
 The rocket, named High Flyer, has been built and is ready to launch.
 Don't let all of NASC's hard work go to waste.
 Help High Flyer travel to the furthest limits of the galaxy... and beyond!

 Pilot High Flyer through outer space as long as possible, collecting stars and avoiding obstacles!
-Use the arrow keys to move High Flyer and mouse to shoot lasers at enemies.
+Use the arrow keys to move High Flyer and mouse left-click to shoot lasers at enemies.

 ----